HIV in Canada: A primer for service providers

 - Treatment works by reducing the amount of virus that the HIV negative partner is exposed to, which reduces the chances of HIV finding its way into the body.

-A preliminary analysis of an observational study similar to PARTNER, called Opposites Attract, also found no HIV transmission among serodiscordant same-sex male couples when the viral load was undetectable despite over 5,000 condomless anal sex acts.
+A preliminary analysis of another study called Opposites Attract also found no HIV transmissions among serodiscordant gay male couples when the viral load was undetectable despite over 5,000 condomless anal sex acts.

 The prevention benefits of treatment in individuals may translate to a reduction of HIV transmissions at a population level.
 The idea is that if enough people living with HIV are on successful treatment, the average amount of the virus circulating in the community (also known as community viral load) should be reduced.
 This reduction in average community viral load may result in fewer transmissions.
 There are several barriers that prevent people living with HIV from being on successful treatment.
 The series of steps and services that an HIV-positive person must be engaged in to be on successful treatment (HIV testing, linkage to care, retention in care, initiation of treatment, treatment adherence) is also known as the HIV treatment cascade.
 The concept of an HIV treatment cascade has emerged as a way to identify gaps in this continuum of services.

-HIV viral load, HIV treatment and sexual HIV transmission – CATIE fact sheet
+HIV treatment and an undetectable viral load to prevent HIV transmission – CATIE fact sheet

 Expert Consensus Viral Load and Risk of HIV Transmission: Summary – Institut national de santé publique du Québec